 - 1. When COVID began, the nonprofit's 10-person staff quickly adapted to work remotely from home.
-Staff held a weekly Zoom coordination call; monthly committee meetings; and Board meetings every month or so.
-Six months later, a few staff have returned to the office; but most of the staff would rather work remotely.
-The Executive Director is concerned about decreasing productivity and synergy, and would like to slowly bring staff back onsite safely.
-What is the Board's role here, especially with staff who would rather continue to work remotely, even though the Executive Director wants everyone back in stages, safely? - 2.
+Staff held a weekly Zoom coordination call; monthly committee meetings; and Board meetings every month.
+Currently, some staff have returned to the office; but some would rather continue working remotely.
+The Executive Director is concerned about decreasing productivity and synergy, and would like to bring all staff back onsite safely.
+What is the Board's role here? - 2.
 A staff member comes to a Board member, complaining that the Executive Director wants them to work on-site rather than remotely, now that COVID protocols are known and implemented.
 But they would rather work remotely.
 What should the Board member do?